holtgrewe/tracdox/trac-sphinx/source/Tutorial/Parsing.rst

 Prerequisites
   :ref:`tutorial-input-output-overview`, :ref:`tutorial-lexical-casting`

-In this tutorial, you will learn how to use the [dox:RecordReader RecordReader] functions to easily create parsers for structured text file formats.
+In this tutorial, you will learn how to use the :dox:`RecordReader` functions to easily create parsers for structured text file formats.
 We will first give a quick example for parsing a simple TSV format.
-Then, single-pass parsing will be explained (which is the most important variant) and the interface of the [dox:RecordReader RecordReader] class and the ``skip*()`` and ``read*()`` functions will be described.
+Then, single-pass parsing will be explained (which is the most important variant) and the interface of the :dox:`RecordReader` class and the ``skip*()`` and ``read*()`` functions will be described.
 This is followed by extensive examples on parsing the GFF and BLAST tabular format and an example on how to parse the non-linear Newick format for phylogenetic trees.
 The tutorial closes with an explanation of how to write double-pass I/O code and in which situations it is useful to do so.